SciML/SciMLDocs/docs/src/showcase/ode_types.md

 sol = solve(prob,Tsit5())
 ```

-This gives a a normal solution object.
+This gives a normal solution object.
 Notice that the values are all with the correct units:

 ```@example odetypes
 print(sol[:])
 ```

-And when we plot the solution it automatically adds the units:
+And when we plot the solution, it automatically adds the units:

 ```@example odetypes
 using Plots